psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 & royallye in seat was sett.
 by then the dinner was readye dight,
 tables were couered `[covered. — P. Pork, has a better description of the room and dinner, 1.
 603-24.— F.]` all on height ;

-then to wash they wold not blinn,  ??
+then to wash they wold not blinn,
 & the ffeast they can beginn.

-there they were mached arright, euery Lady against a Knight ; And Minstrells sate in windowes ffaire, [page 455]
+there they were mached arright,
+euery Lady against a Knight ;
+And Minstrells sate in windowes ffaire,

-476 & playd on their instruments cleere ;
+& playd on their instruments cleere ;
 " Minstrells ffor worshipp att euery messe
-ffull Lowd they cry Largnesse 6 ! "
+ffull Lowd they cry Largnesse `[Largesse.— P.]` ! "

-the carle bade the King " doe gladly e,
+the carle bade the King " doe gladlye,

-ffor heere yee gett great curtesye." the Kinq said " by Saint Michaell
+ffor heere yee gett great curtesye."
+the Kinq said " by Saint Michaell
 this dinner Liketh me ffull well."
-he dubd the carle a Knight anon, Carfe^gi^s
+he dubd the carle a Knight anon,
 he gaue him the county of carlile soone,
-& made him Erie of all that Land.7
+& made him Erle of all that Land. `[Lond.— P.]`
 & after, Knight of the table round.
-the King said, " Knight, I tell thee, chriltensd
+the King said, " Knight, I tell thee,

-468 CARLILE 8 shall thy name bee."
+CARLILE `[No knight of this name occurs in the French romances of the Round Table, nor in the Morte d'Arthure of Malory.
+Madden's Syr G., p.
+348. — F.]` shall thy name bee."

-when the dinner was all done, Mter dinner
+when the dinner was all done,
 euery *Knight* tooke his leaue soone,

-.
-6 Largesse.— P.

- 7 Lond.— P.

- 8 No knight of this name occurs in

- the French romances of the Round Table,

- Madden's Syr G., p.
-348. — F.

-nor in the Morte d'Arthure of Malory.

 `[Arthur likes his dinner, knights the Carle, gives him Carlisle, makes him an Earl, and a Knight of the Round Table, and christens him Carlisle.
-After dinner the guests go home. ]`

-`[May God bring our souls to heaven!
+After dinner the guests go home.
+May God bring our souls to heaven!
 Amen!]`

 to wend forward soberlye
 home into their owne countrye. [`The Porkington MS. makes the Carle (according to his promise, 1.
 422-3 above), found " A ryche Abbey . . in the towne of mery Carleyle . . for the men þat he had slayne." — F.`]